BDC Hamburger Icon

 However, managing a wide range of age groups and ensuring everyone’s needs are met can be difficult.
 You may face the following challenges:

-2. A multigenerational workforce may support different values.
-Each generation prioritizes different values.
-For example, Gen X appreciates flexible working arrangements and promotional opportunities, while boomers value individuality and material success.
+• A multigenerational workforce may support different values: Each generation prioritizes different values.
+For example, Gen X appreciates flexible working arrangements and promotional opportunities, while boomers value loyalty, stability and a strong work ethic.
 Millennials like personal freedom and engaged workplaces, while Gen Zers prioritize creativity and progressive thinking.
 It can be challenging to meet everyone’s differing values and provide them with a supportive workplace.

-3. A multigenerational workforce has varying communication styles.
-Communication styles can significantly impact how your business runs.
+• A multigenerational workforce has varying communication styles: Communication styles can significantly impact how your business runs.
 Each generation has different communication styles and preferences.
-For example, Gen Xers value efficiency, and their communication style can be direct.
+For example, Gen Xers value efficiency and their communication style can be direct.
 Millennials and Gen Z tend to use softer words to convey their point.

-If you’re managing millennials and Gen Zers, focus on their similarities.
-For example, both value clear communication and consistent feedback and want to ensure they’re working for the greater good.
+If you're managing tech-savvy millennials and Gen Zers, focus on their similarities.
+For example, both are comfortable with digital communication styles and remote work tools and adapt quickly to new technologies and software platforms.

 Best practices for managing a multigenerational workforce